-As United States Attorney, Mr. Hartunian serves as Vice Chair of the Border and Immigration Subcommittee of the Attorney General's Advisory Committee (AGAC), in which he leads the Northern Border Working Group of United States Attorneys, focusing on U.S. - Canadian law enforcement issues.
-He is also an active member of three other AGAC subcommittees: the Health Care Fraud Subcommittee, the Environmental Crimes Subcommittee and the Native American Issues Subcommittee – the longest standing subcommittee of the United States Attorneys within the Department of Justice, focusing on improving law enforcement efforts in tribal communities.
+On April 29, 2013, Mr. Hartunian was appointed to serve a two-year term on the Attorney General’s Advisory Committee (AGAC).
+On May 30, 2013, Mr. Hartunian was appointed to serve as the Co-Chair of the Border and Immigration Subcommittee of the AGAC, in which he leads the Northern Border Working Group of United States Attorneys, focusing on U.S. - Canadian law enforcement issues.
+He is also an active member of three other AGAC subcommittees: the Health Care Fraud Subcommittee, the Environmental Crimes Subcommittee and the Native American Issues Subcommittee, the longest standing subcommittee of the United States Attorneys within the Department of Justice, focusing on improving law enforcement efforts in tribal communities.

 Initiatives spearheaded by the United States Attorney’s Office during Mr. Hartunian’s tenure have included: the LEADership Project, a youth violence reduction program designed to reach every 5th grade student in the Albany City School District to help them steer clear of vandalism, drugs, gangs, and violence by developing positive goals for the future; the Albany Youth Court, a student peer review court established to address minor youth crimes; and a Summit on Prescription Drug Abuse, which brought together leaders and experts in public health, law enforcement, medicine, pharmaceuticals, education, and business to address the growing crisis of prescription drug abuse.